 Drink water, drink water, drink water: This can't be said enough.
 At altitude, the air is dryer and thinner than at sea level.
 Your body needs more water than usual to cope with the change and stay hydrated.
 Drink lots of water — or better yet electrolyte-rich hydration packets — and avoid caffeine until your body gets used to the elevation.

 Give yourself plenty of rest as your body adjusts to the elevation change, especially during the first 24 hours.
 Mild exercise such as a walk around town is great but don't overdo it.
-The more strenuous the activity the more likely you are to experience symptoms of altitude sickness like dizziness, nausea, headache and shortness of breath.
+The more strenuous the activity the more likely you are to experience symptoms of altitude sickness like dizziness, nausea, headache, and shortness of breath.

 It is best to avoid alcohol at least during your first day in Breckenridge as alcohol is dehydrating and will make symptoms worse.
 Alcohol can interfere with your body's ability to adapt to the high altitude.
 If possible, avoid drinking alcohol until after your body has adjusted to the change in elevation, usually up to 2 days.

-In conclusion, for your best chance at avoiding Breckenridge altitude sickness ─ load up on glutathione, acclimate slowly, drink plenty of water, rest up, and avoid drinking alcohol early on.
+For your best chance at avoiding Breckenridge altitude sickness ─ load up on glutathione, acclimate slowly, drink plenty of water, rest up, and avoid drinking alcohol early on.